Keeping the Fishes Healthy

 Giant Filters Keeping the Water Clean

 In the basement of the aquarium we found HUGE tanks that filter the water for some of the biggest exhibits.
 After the water is clean, it’s pumped up to the exhibits at a rate of about 1,200 gallons per minute.
+You can visit the site here for more info.

 In the Main Control Room